 However, the New Jersey Statute of Repose—similar to a statute of limitations—does not bar all personal injury claims after 10 years.
 New Jersey law requires that the case involve a “defective and unsafe” condition to be subject to the 10-year limit; cases may be brought against planners, designers, and surveyors for building elements that were simply defective and not unsafe.

 In EA Williams, Inc. v.
 Russo Development Corp., the New Jersey Supreme Court used a leaky roof as an example—the homeowner could take action against a contractor for a leaky roof because it did not result in a “defective and unsafe condition.”
 In order for the 10-year limit to apply, the building improvement must have resulted in a condition that was both defective and unsafe, not a condition that was simply defective or expensive to fix.
 But when it comes to building changes that created defective and unsafe conditions, a plaintiff must file a claim within 10 years of the construction work.
 The statute of repose can be complicated, and an experienced personal injury lawyer will have the knowledge to explain your individual situation.

-Contact Maggiano, DiGirolamo & Lizzi
+Contact the Construction Injury Lawyers at Maggiano, DiGirolamo & Lizzi Today

-If you suffered an injury as a result of unsafe building conditions—whether due to shoddy construction or poor maintenance—you could have grounds for a personal injury lawsuit.
+If you suffered a construction injury as a result of unsafe building conditions—whether due to shoddy construction or poor maintenance—you could have grounds for a personal injury lawsuit.
 The experienced team at Maggiano, DiGirolamo & Lizzi can help you win the damages you deserve.
 Call (201) 585-9111 or click here to schedule your free, confidential consultation.